seq2class/seq2class.github.io/index.md

 ## Recurring themes

+In some sense, the point of the course is to explicitly show you the collection of design choices that you face when building probabilistic reasoning systems.
+Your choices will affect how well your models fit the theory and the data, the computational complexity of inference and training, and the difficulty of implementation.

 * Training objectives
   * Joint vs. conditional
   * Loss-infused training (train a policy) vs. loss-infused decoding (train a model)